-Class of shares Number of shares at beginning of year (shares) Increase during year (shares) Decrease during year (shares) Number of shares at end of year (shares) Common n stock 414,552 65 31,020 383,597
+Class of shares Number of shares at beginning of year (shares) Increase during year (shares) Decrease during year (shares) Number of shares at end of year (shares) Common stock 383,597 120 54,800 328,917

 (Notes) 1.
 The increase in the number of treasury shares is due to the purchase of shares constituting less than one unit.
-The decrease in the number of treasury shares is due to the disposal of treasury shares as restricted stock remuneration (a decrease of 23,520 shares) and as a result of exercise of stock options (a decrease of 7,500 shares).